hughobrien/zfs-remote-mirror/README.md

 /etc/fstab
 ---------
-This is the file system tab, which used to be a listing of all the file-systems the kernel should mount at boot time, but is fading a little in importance these days with removable devices and ZFS.
-It's not obsolete yet though.
+This is the file system tab, which used to be a listing of all the file-systems the kernel should mount at boot time, though it's not as singular these days with the advent of removable devices and ZFS.
 Here's the contents of mine, note that the fields are separated by tabs, which is why that zero looks so lonesome.

 	# Device        Mountpoint      FStype  Options Dump    Pass#
-	/dev/ada0p2     /               ufs     rw      1       1
+	/dev/ada0p2     /               ufs     rw,noatime      1       1
 	/dev/ada0p3.eli none            swap    sw      0       0
 	tmpfs           /tmp            tmpfs   rw,mode=1777    0       0
 	tmpfs           /var/run        tmpfs   rw      0       0
 	tmpfs           /var/log        tmpfs   rw      0       0

 Your partition names may be different.
 I've enabled encrypted swap by appending the *.eli* suffix onto the device name of the swap partition.
 This ensures that no potentially sensitive memory is ever written out to disk in the clear.
 I've also added three *tmpfs* mounts; these are memory disks and are therefore cleared on reboot.
 By turning the */var/log* directory into a memory disk, we should be able to keep the main system drive spun down most of the time, reducing power and extending its life.
 Of course, this doesn't really matter on flash devices.
 The other two are really just used for storing tiny files that should be cleared between boots anyway, so it makes sense to hold them in memory.
+The *noatime* setting on the root partition tells the system not to bother updating timestamps when a file is read (but still when written), this should also help to keep the drives spun down.

 Be aware the using encrypted swap will prevent you from gathering automated crash dumps.
 This isn't a problem if your system isn't crashing, but if it starts to, switch back to regular swap (remove the *.eli* extension) and set *dumpdev="AUTO"* in */etc/rc.conf*.
 Then, after a panic, you can run *kgdb* against the kernel and the dump to isolate what function caused the issue.
 Hopefully you can forget this paragraph exists though.